chef/chef-web-docs/content/ctl_chef.md

-Use the `chef exec` subcommand to run arbitrary shell commands with the `PATH` environment variable and the `GEM_HOME` and `GEM_PATH` Ruby environment variables pointed at ChefDK.
+Use the `chef exec` subcommand to run arbitrary shell commands with the `PATH` environment variable and the `GEM_HOME` and `GEM_PATH` Ruby environment variables pointed at Chef Workstation.

 Syntax
 ------